 The athletic office will evaluate each coach through personal contact and visitation of the coach's programs.
-All head coaches will be evaluated through a written evaluation by the athletic director.
-It is recommended that each coach evaluate his/her assistants through the same procedure.
+All coaches will be evaluated through a written evaluation by the athletic director as well.
+It is expected that head coaches will provide input and complete a portion of assistant and lower level coaches evaluations and provide that information to the athletic director.
+This will ensure that head coaches are truly overseeing the entire program.